jcalixte/rnrps/article/article.md

   // ...

-  // Join the play as Player 2 if there is Player 1 waiting! if (playFromDb && !playFromDb.player2) {
+  // If there is no player 2 when fetching the game, we will be able to join in. if (playFromDb && !playFromDb.player2) {
     await PlayService.joinPlay(id, store.uuid);
   }